nixworks/public/news/2010/07/21/README.md

 ##### Shia
 ### [At least 30 people are killed and 46 others are wounded, including women and children, as a car bomb explodes near a Shia mosque in Abu Sayeeda, Baqubah, Diyala in Iraq. ](/news/2010/07/21/at-least-30-people-are-killed-and-46-others-are-wounded-including-women-and-children-as-a-car-bomb-explodes-near-a-shia-mosque-in-abu-saye.md)
-_Context: mosque, Shia, Abu Sayeeda, Iraq, Baqubah, Diyala Governorate_
+_Context: mosque, Baqubah, Diyala Governorate, Abu Sayeeda, Iraq, Shia_

 ##### Yemen
 ### [At least 34 people are killed in clashes in northern Yemen between Houthi rebels and pro-government tribes. ](/news/2010/07/21/at-least-34-people-are-killed-in-clashes-in-northern-yemen-between-houthi-rebels-and-pro-government-tribes.md)